How to get superfast broadband

 Once you’ve ordered, your Internet Service Provider will arrange the connection and send you a router, and inform you when it is live with superfast broadband.

 Installing Fibre to the Premise (FTTP) is more complex as it involves engineers making appointments to bring the fibre connection to the property.
 Find out more in our FAQs.

 Look at your options if you can't get faster broadband yet

 It’s taking a bit longer to reach some areas and we’re planning a fourth phase of the broadband rollout from the end of 2019 to bring superfast broadband to as many places as possible – using the latest technology to address connectivity issues.

 - Some premises may be too far away from the fibre cabinet they are served by to receive superfast speeds, or may be directly connected to the Exchange on copper lines, so cannot upgrade to fibre broadband at present.

 - The data for the postcode checker will be updated regularly as the fibre broadband rollout progresses, so look out for changes in the status of your postcode area.

-- Look at your options – there may be other solutions for residents interested in helping their communities to get better broadband speeds sooner, or using alternative technologies such as satellite and wireless.
-Find out more on our Other Technologies
+- Look at your options – there may be other interim solutions for businesses and residents to get better broadband speeds sooner using alternative technologies such as satellite and wireless.
+Find out more on Other Technologies page.